zeljkofilipin/filipin.eu/_posts/2017-03-03-selenium-scratch.md

 ---
 ![Scratch logo](/assets/Scratchcat2.png "Scratch logo")

+## Scratch

 I have recently started reading a book about coding for kids, [How to Code: A Step-By-Step Guide to Computer Coding](https://www.goodreads.com/book/show/29563597-how-to-code) by Max Wainewright.
 It covers the basics of several languages, including Scratch.
 I was immediately impressed by the language.
 I have spent an afternoon developing simple games in it with my 9 year old son.
-We had a lot of fun, but he lost interest.
+We had a lot of fun, but he lost interest soon.
 I did not.
 It was so much fun that I have created a short video on [how to create a game in 5 minutes](/scratch).
-Scratch was so easy to use.
-It was so much fun, too.
+Take a quick look at the article.
+It is so easy to create with Scratch.
+It it also so much fun.

+# Test automation

 I have been doing test automation for over 10 years.
 Most of them using Selenium from Ruby.
 Recently, I have started using Selenium from JavaScript.
 It is not simple to write code, it takes a few months or years to learn a language like Ruby or JavaScript.
-It also takes months or years to learn how to tool like Selenium.
+It also takes months or years to learn how to use a tool like Selenium.

 There are people that would like to write tests using Selenium, but they don't have months, or years.
-The only option so far was to use a recorder.
+The only option, so far, was to use a recorder.
 It would record your actions and create a script that would repeat those actions.
 A lot is written about recorders.
-I am not a big fan, so I will not spend a lot of time on them.
+I am not a big fan, so I will not spend much time on them.

 It came to my mind that a middle ground exists.
-Is there a way to make writing Selenium tests easier?
-Is there a way to make writing Selenium tests more fun?
+But, I did not want to make writing Selenium tests just easy.
+I wanted it to be fun, too.

+## Selenium

-How does a simple Selenium test look like?
-Code examples are from the official documentation.
+So, how does a simple Selenium test look like?
+The following code examples are from the official documentation.
+I have added inline comments.

 [Ruby Bindings](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings)